-Refusing to accept this situation they contacted the media to tell their story and very quickly found that other families affected by this issue were experiencing the same feelings of powerlessness.
+Refusing to accept the situation they told their story in the media and connected with thousands of other families affected by this issue.
+Like us they were experiencing the same feelings of powerlessness and despair.
 A Facebook Campaign and petition were launched and they now have thousands of supporters across the UK.

-During a window visit, Mum was sitting at the window alone, in her wheelchair when we arrived.
-The window was closed and so it was difficult to communicate.
-It took a while for her to recognise who we were.
+During a window visit last August, Jean was sitting at the other side of the glass alone, in her wheelchair when we arrived.
+The window was closed and so it was impossible to communicate.
+It took a while for her to recognise us and she was very confused.
 Once it registered who we were she broke down and sobbed uncontrollably with her head in her hands and we were trapped on the outside unable to comfort her or ease her distress.

-We decided we needed to start fighting to change this cruel situation.
+We decided then that we needed to start fighting to change this inhumane situation.

-Jenny’s mum Jean has lived in the same care home for the last three years where she’s been happy and settled.
+Jenny’s mum Jean has lived in a care home for four years.
+Before the pandemic she was happy and settled.
 She has Alzheimer’s Dementia and gets anxious and confused.
 After a major fall at home when she broke her hip, shoulder and knee she was hospitalised and as a result needed 24 hour care.
 We felt tremendous guilt at placing her into a Home but had no option.
-It took many months for her to settle.
-As we had our own business we were able to take time off when we needed and spent two to three full days with her at the Home.
-My sisters filled in the other days and so she very rarely spent time alone during the day.
+We could no longer meet her care needs.
+My partner Diane and I had our own business and managed our hours in order to spend two to three days at he Home to continue caring for her.
+My sisters filled in the other days and so she very rarely spent time alone.

-Mum was very well cared for by the staff but – as in many other care homes there was very little in the way of stimulating activity.
-Myself and Diane worked with the Manager, staff and other relatives and between us introduced a regular programme of fun activities.
-We also raised funds to pay for entertainers, animal therapy and a regular music and movement instructor.
-It made a massive difference to all the residents and promoted a sense of community within the Home.
+Mum was well looked after by the manager and staff but there was very little in the way of stimulating activity.
+We worked with the Manager and other relatives to introduce a regular programme of activities that we organised between us.
+We raised funds to pay for entertainers, animal therapy, social events, parties, and a regular music and movement instructor.
+It made a huge difference to the residents and promoted a sense of community within the Home.
 Visiting became so much more enjoyable for everyone.

-When lock down came mum and all of the other residents were not only cut off from their families – but also denied all of the stimulation that being part of this community gave them.
-Many residents have and still are experiencing the double isolation of being confined in their rooms as part of the Home’s infection control measures.
+When lock down came the residents were not only cut off from their families – they were also denied the security that being part of this community gave them.
+They were doubly isolated as they were confined to their own small rooms for the best part of thirteen months.

 How the touch paper was lit!

-It was after one of these stressful window visits that we decided to start fighting to change this cruel situation.
+One harrowing window visit changed everything.
 Mum was sitting at the window alone, in her wheelchair when we arrived.
 The window was closed and so it was difficult to communicate.
 When she finally recognised us she broke down and sobbed uncontrollably with her head in her hands.
-This was hard to cope with as we couldn’t reach out to touch or comfort her in any way and she was heartbroken and alone.
+We couldn’t comfort her in any way and she was heartbroken and alone.

 She stuttered the words “I’ll never smile again … it’s been too long”.
-We were devastated as mum’s nickname in the Home is “Smiler”!
-The tears were a shock as she’s no shrinking violet, like many of her generation and age she’s a no nonsense, feisty lady with a soft centre.
-We were forced to phone into the Home to ask one of the carers to come into the lounge to comfort mum, which she did, while we sat and watched powerless to help.
-Although she was receiving great care, her mental health was deteriorating rapidly.
+We were devastated, as mum’s nickname in the Home was “Smiler”!
+We were forced to phone into the Home to ask one of the carers to comfort mum, while we watched from the other side of the glass, powerless to help.
+Mum had no way of comprehending why this was happening.
+Her mental health was deteriorating rapidly.
 Without the emotional support of a family member she also lost the power of speech.
-When driving home that day we felt compelled to do something to change the situation for mum and on behalf of all the others locked up and lonely.
+When driving home that day we felt compelled to do something to change the situation for mum and other residents who were wasting away in a pandemic of loneliness.

 We contacted BBC Radio Merseyside and told them of our plight and they featured our story the very next day.
-Since then we’ve appeared many times on radio, TV and in newspapers.
+Since then our campaign has featured extensively on national radio, TV and in newspapers.
 We set up a Facebook Campaign Group as a way of galvanising others affected by the issue into an effective lobbying force, launched a national petition and so Rights for Residents was born.